pennersr/django-allauth/README.rst

 From 0.13.0
 ***********

+- The `socialaccount/account_inactive.html` template has been
+  moved to `account/account_inactive.html`.

 - The adapter API for creating and populating users has been overhauled.
 As a result, the `populate_new_user` adapter methods have disappeared.
 Please refer to the section on "Creating and